-Alliant’s California Multiple Subject Teaching Credential program is now fully online, meaning all coursework can be completed from the comfort of your home, on your own time.
 Although instruction is delivered in an online format, you’ll never have to worry about going it alone.
-As part of our California teaching credential programs, we will pair you up with a field supervisor who will provide mentorship through classroom observations and one-on-one coaching sessions.
+As part of our online teaching credential programs, we will pair you up with a field supervisor who will provide mentorship through online observations and one-on-one coaching sessions.

-Three Ways to Earn Your Multiple Subject Credential
+Three Ways to Earn Your Multiple-Subject Credential Online

 Alliant offers three different pathways toward earning your Preliminary Multiple Subject Teaching Credential in California: